Spain changes stance, backs Moroccan rule in Western Sahara

 “Spain considers the autonomy initiative presented by Morocco in 2007 as the basis, the most serious, realistic and credible, for resolving the dispute,” the royal palace quoted Sánchez.

-In its own statement, the Spanish government didn’t go into details about Sánchez’s letter, but referred to the Moroccan announcement and declared that it marked “a new stage in the relationship with Morocco based on mutual respect, compliance with agreements, the absence of unilateral actions and transparency and permanent communication.”
+“Today we begin a new stage in our relations with Morocco and finally close a crisis with a strategic partner,” he told reporters.
+He added that the new chapter was “based on mutual respect, compliance with agreements, the absence of unilateral actions and transparency and permanent communication.”

 Relations between Spain and Morocco hit a historical low last year after Spain secretly hosted for medical treatment the leader of the Polisario Front, which has led the yearning for independence by many Saharawis.

 But when media affiliated with the Moroccan government revealed Brahim Ghali’s presence in Spain, Rabat allowed 10,000 people to cross the border into Ceuta, a Spanish city on the coast of North Africa.
 That leashed an unprecedented humanitarian crisis.
-Morocco also recalled its ambassador in Madrid and hasn’t reinstated her since then.
+Morocco also recalled its ambassador in Madrid and hasn’t reinstated her.

 Abdulah Arabi, who represents the Polisario in Spain, said Sánchez “succumbs to the pressure and blackmail” from Morocco by paying “a toll” to mend their damaged political and diplomatic ties.
 He said having Western Sahara be autonomous under Morocco is only one of many options that should be voted upon in a referendum.